Apple Springs High School

 Apple Springs High School is a public high school located in Apple Springs, Texas, United States.
 It is part of the Apple Springs Independent School District located in northeast Trinity County.

 It is classified as a 1A school by the UIL.

-In 2015, the school was rated "Met Standard" by the Texas Education Agency.
+For the 2024-2025 school year, the school received an overall rating of "D" from the Texas Education Agency.

 Unique relationship

 The school has a unique relationship with the nearby Hudson Independent School District.
 Apple Springs participates in six-man football but does not offer a band program, while Hudson has a band but does not participate in football.
-Therefore, the Hudson band participates at Apple Springs games.
+As such, the Hudson band participates at Apple Springs games.
 The unusual relationship was filmed by the crew of the Texas Country Reporter.

 Athletics

 The Apple Springs Eagles compete in cross country, volleyball, six-man football, basketball, track, softball, and baseball.